MouraCMichael/Chess/README.md

 This is a chess game designed to be played betweeen two people.
 The winner will not be announced, so the players must know when they have won.

 # Notes
 To run the program, clone the repository.
 Once uploaded, open the project on your computer with your preffered IDE which runs Java.
-Select and run the ConnectFour class.
+Select and run the Chess GUI class.

 Find me on [LinkedIn](www.linkedin.com/in/corey-moura)